GTON-capital/susy-sentinel/README.md

 # SuSy Sentinel [WIP]

-SuSy Sentinel aims to broadcast to transactions with existings signatures being a fee payer for them.
+SuSy Sentinel aims to broadcast the transactions with existings signatures being a fee payer for them.

 ## Dependencies